ras2045/LGO-Deterministic-Predictor-v26/README.md

 ## 💡 Project Overview

 The LGO Deterministic Predictor (LGO-DP) is a novel C++ implementation that moves beyond probabilistic models for prime number distribution.
-It introduces a physically-anchored constant derived from fundamental physics (the Muon-to-Electron mass ratio, $C_{\text{LGO}}$) to enforce a rigid Density Correction mechanism.
+It introduces a physically-anchored constant derived from fundamental physics (the Muon-to-Electron mass ratio, $C_{\text{LGO}}$) to enforce a rigid **Density Correction mechanism**.
 This mechanism is mathematically designed to ensure that the predicted prime gaps align with the average distribution required by the Prime Number Theorem (PNT)—a critical condition of the Riemann Hypothesis (RH).

 The methodology asserts that the apparent randomness in prime gaps is an indication of missing constraints, which this system supplies through the **Zeta-Stabilized LGO Constant ($\mathbf{C_{\text{LGO}}^*}$)**.